Gokul-VR/Gokul-VR/README.md

 ## 👋 Hey there, I'm Gokul!
 **Front-End Developer | React Enthusiast | UI/UX Explorer**

 I'm a **Front-End Developer** based in **India**, passionate about building smooth, dynamic, and interactive web experiences.
-I love working with **React.js, Tailwind CSS, and Framer Motion** to craft elegant UIs with seamless performance.
+I love working with **React.js, Tailwind CSS, Gsap and Framer Motion** to craft elegant UIs with seamless performance.

 ## **🏏 Outside of Coding**
 - 🏏 **Cricket** – Love watching and playing